Laykajenta/Monsters-Rolodex/README.md

 # Monsters-Rolodex
-Make when learning React from ZTM
+Made when learning React from ZTM